ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 on.
 The value `0` makes all pages the same (left).

-The setting of `even-off-pages` affects content items cover page (if any), table of contents (if any) and the songbook.
+The setting of `even-odd-pages` affects content items cover page (if any), table of contents (if any) and the songbook.
 These content items will start on a right page (`even-odd-pages` = `1`) or a left page (`even-odd-pages` = `-1`).